bennystrange/AFE_service/README.md

 ### RP2040

-- RP2040 must be flashed with [Circuit Python 9.2.8](https://circuitpython.org/board/raspberry_pi_pico/) via the RP2040 USB port on the AFE.
+- RP2040 must be flashed with [Circuit Python 9.2.8](https://circuitpython.org/board/raspberry_pi_pico/) via the RP2040 USB port on the AFE
 - RP2040 must contain all the files in `CIRCUITPY`

 ### ublox ZED-F9O-00B

-- ublox must be configured according to `/opt/mep-examples/scripts/ubxconfig.py`
+- ublox must be configured according to `/opt/mep-examples/scripts/ubxconfig.py` via the GNSS USB port on the AFE
 - **CFG-UART1-BAUDRATE must be 1350000**

 ### Nvidia Jetson